Racquet Weighting FAQS

 Example 1: Let's assume you have two tennis racquets and both racquets are different models and have different weights.
 One racquet is 290g and you have also just gone out and bought a 305g racquet.
 You decide that you really like the new weight and want to mirror the lighter racquet to feel the same as the 305g.
 Customisation of weighting is a methodology of distributing weight to ensure the swing weight and balance points are matching within a marginal tolerance.
 This is not as simple as putting weight on the head of the racquet as the swing weight will be affected.

-Example 2: You may want to increase power or modify the sweet spot of your racquet.
-Both can be achieved via weight customisation but at the same trading off minor changes in swing weight where possible.
+Example 2: You may want to increase power, modify the sweet spot or change the manoeuvrability of your racquet.
+These changes can be achieved via weight customisation but at the same trading off minor changes in swing weight where possible.

 Example 3: You might want to purchase a heavier racquet but see what the weight might feel like before you purchase it.